djeada/Databases-Notes/notes/07_concurrency_control/04_double_booking_problem.md

 Several factors contribute to the occurrence of double-booking in databases:

-- **Race Conditions:** When transactions operate on the same data concurrently without proper synchronization, leading to unpredictable outcomes.
+- The presence of **race conditions** allows transactions to operate on the same data concurrently without proper synchronization, resulting in unpredictable and conflicting outcomes.
-- **Inadequate Locking Mechanisms:** Lack of appropriate locks allows multiple transactions to read and write to the same resource simultaneously.
+- **Inadequate locking mechanisms** fail to restrict access effectively, enabling multiple transactions to simultaneously read and write to the same resource, leading to inconsistencies.
-- **Insufficient Isolation Levels:** Lower isolation levels permit phenomena like dirty reads and non-repeatable reads, increasing the risk of conflicts.
+- Utilizing **insufficient isolation levels**, such as read-uncommitted, permits undesirable phenomena like dirty reads and non-repeatable reads, increasing the likelihood of data conflicts.
-- **Delayed Writes:** Transactions that read data, perform computations, and write back after some delay may overwrite each other's updates if the data has changed in the meantime.
+- **Delayed writes** occur when transactions read data, perform computations, and then write back changes after a delay, potentially overwriting updates made by other transactions in the interim.

 ### Preventing Double-Booking with Concurrency Control